-When water is polluted, it’s our neighbors and communities that suffer.
-Surface water contamination limits economic activity.
-Groundwater degradation requires costly treatment systems, infrastructure that is too expensive for many small and mid-sized communities.
+When water is polluted, our neighbors and communities are put at a disadvantage and public health is threatened.
+Surface water contamination limits the potential for economic opportunities and groundwater degradation requires costly treatment systems—infrastructure that is often too expensive for many rural communities.

-There are important challenges ahead.
-Increased levels of point source and nonpoint source pollution put our waterways at risk.
-Changing weather patterns lead to unpredictable precipitation, forcing many of us to adapt.
-Hydrologic fracturing, excessive and inefficient irrigation, and increased sedimentation all must be addressed.
+Important challenges remain in pursuit of clean water in rural places.
+Increased levels of point source and nonpoint source pollution often put our waterways at risk.
+Changing weather patterns lead to unpredictable precipitation, forcing many of us to adapt as flooding and droughts become more frequent.

 Water quality in Iowa

 You can take a stand for Iowa's water quality future by signing this petition urging lawmakers to fund the Natural Resources and Outdoor Recreation Trust Fund.